Skip to main content

 Tip

 • Create Subcontractor Progress Claims and Manage Progress Claim Contacts.
-Using the Commitments or Invoicing tool, you can also Create an Progress Claim on Behalf of an Progress Claim Contact or you can provide your subcontractor's progress claim contacts with the appropriate permissions to access their purchase orders and subcontracts.
-See Add Progress Claim Contacts to a Purchase Order or Subcontract.
-Users with 'Admin' permission on the Commitments tool can also use those permissions to manage progress claims with the Invoicing Tool
+Using the Commitments or Progress Billing tool, you can also Create a Progress Claim on Behalf of a Progress Claim Contact or you can provide your subcontractor's progress claim contacts with the appropriate permissions to access their purchase orders and subcontracts.
+See Add Progress Claim Contacts to a Purchase Order or Subcontract Users with 'Admin' permission on the Commitments tool can also use those permissions to manage progress claims with the Progress Billing Tool

 To learn what else you can do with the Commitments tool, see Commitments.